DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/action-options.md

 ## Drag To Element Action Options

-Provides additional parameters for the [Drag To Element](README.md#drag-to-element) action.
+The following options are available for the [Drag To Element](README.md#drag-to-element) action.

-Parameter                      | Type    | Description
+Option                      | Type    | Description
 ------------------------------ | ------- | --------------------------------------------------------------------------------------------------------------------------------
 *Modifiers*:&nbsp;*Ctrl*,&nbsp;*Alt*,&nbsp;*Shift*,&nbsp;*Meta* | Boolean | Indicate which modifier keys should be pressed during the drag action.
 *Offsets*: *OffsetX*, *OffsetY*        | Number  | Mouse pointer coordinates that define a point where dragging is started.
 If an offset is a positive integer, coordinates are calculated relative to the top-left corner of the target element.
 If an offset is a negative integer, they are calculated relative to the bottom-right corner.